docksal/docksal/docs/content/fin/pull.md

   - /en/master/fin/pull/
 ---

-To quickly integrate into your hosting environment, use the Docksal `pull` command.
-This allows you to easily bring your assets (db, files, and code) down to your local environment quickly without manually running through the steps.
+`pull` command allows you to easily bring your assets: db, files, and code from your hosting environment down to your local environment without manually running through the steps.

 ## Requirements